tony-albanese/ci-project-5-nonnas-kitchen-api/README.md

 PUT recipes/<int:id>/
 DELETE recipes/<int:id>/
 ```
-This enpoint allows a User to enter a Recipe if they're logged in or to get a list of all the recipes if they are not.
+This endpoint allows a User to enter a Recipe if they're logged in or to get a list of all the recipes if they are not.
 A User can update or delete a recipe if they are the owner.
 A user can also like a recipe if they are logged in and see how many likes a recipe can have.
 Recipes can be searched by title and type and filtered by type, author, difficulty, and author profile.
 A user can remove their own like from a Recipe.
 This functionality is tested in the [TDD test cases](test_tdd_cases.md) file.

 + Recipes List
 ![recipes list](repo_images/recipes_list.png)